sygoh23/jackal_fyp/README.md

 ### Simulation Instructions:
 1. Source Required Files: Change directory to `jackal_fyp` and source the ROS installation and package files by running `setup.sh`.
 2. Setup ROS Launch File: Choose simulation parameters inside of `development/launch/simulation.launch`.
-Select the world file by changing the "world_name" argument in Gazebo config.
-Select the corresponding PEDSIM scenario file by changing the "scene_file" argument in the PEDSIM config.
+Select the world file by changing the `world_name` argument in Gazebo config section.
+Select the corresponding PEDSIM scenario file by changing the `scene_file` argument in the PEDSIM config section.
-* The available options are:
+* The available starting locations are:
-  * `start_at_b72.world/xml`: Start robot at Faculty of Engineering (Building 72)
+  * `start_at_b72.world/xml`: Start Jackal at Faculty of Engineering (Building 72)
-  * `start_at_boiler_house.world/xml`: Start robot at Boiler House
+  * `start_at_boiler_house.world/xml`: Start Jackal at Boiler House
   * `start_at_new_horizons.world/xml`: Start Jackal at New Horizons
   * `start_at_sticking_point.world/xml`: Start Jackal at Sticking Point
   * `start_within_vicinity.world/xml`: Start Jackal within Building Vicinity (Engineering Lecture Theatres)
 3. Setup Python Launch File: Choose simulation parameters inside of `development/scripts/simulation_setup.py`.
 Select the same robot starting location used in the previous step.
-Select the robot target location and ensure you set the simulation computer so that the directories are correct.
-Edit `base_pth` if necessary to match your Ubuntu directories.
+Select the robot target location.
+Ensure you set the simulation computer so that the file directories are correct.
+Adjust the strings in `base_pth` if necessary to match your Ubuntu installation.
 4. Launch Simulation: Change directory to `jackal_fyp/start` and run the following script: `simulation.sh`.
 Alternatively, the simulation can be launched directly using `roslaunch development simulation.launch`.
-5. Launch Algorithm: To initiate the entire algorithm, run `algorithm.sh`.
-During the algorithm runtime, the algorithm map will be updated in the `/live/map.png` file during Stage 1 of the algorithm, and the wall following output will be updated in the `/live/hough.jpg` file during Stage 2 of the algorithm.
+5. Launch Algorithm: From the same directory `jackal_fyp/start`, run the following script: `algorithm.sh`.
+While the algorithm is running, the algorithm map will be updated in the `live/map.png` file during Stage 1, and the wall following output will be updated in the `live/hough.png` file during Stage 2.

 ### Other Dependencies:
 * The Jackal robot requires the Intel Realsense SDK for the D435 Depth Cameras.